junszhao/oxfordccai/content/blog/20-26-03-ember/index.md

 ---

-We would like to present a vision statement about our roadmap of desiging for ethical machines for children in 2026-2030.
+We would like to present our vision statement of desiging ethical machines for children from 2026 to 2030.

 # Why